NateWebb03/ffdw-website/content/blog/ffdw-and-muckrock-collaborate-to-bring-flagship-web-resource-to-the-decentralized-web.md

 ---
-tags: []
+tags:
+- Collaborative News
+- Award
+- MuckRock
+- DocumentCloud
 title: FFDW and MuckRock Collaborate to Bring Flagship Web Resource to the Decentralized Web
 date: May 4 2022
-sortDate: 2022-05-04
+sortDate: '2022-05-04'
 author: Filecoin Foundation for the Decentralized Web
 description: 'Filecoin Foundation for the Decentralized Web (FFDW) is proud to announce its award to MuckRock, a non-profit, collaborative news site that gives people the